ArmitaFN/free-coding/project1/note.md

 logic, conditionals, funstions
 # Brain storming:
 I:
-first i need to get an input for sure
+First I need to get an input
 II:
-then i should see if it's more than 6 letters
+Then I should see if it's more than 6 letters
 III:
-then see if there is both letter and number
+Then see if there is both letter and number
-if it only contains one of them and 6 place holder, then we say its low security
+if it only contains one of them and length of 6, then we say its low security
-if it contains only one of them but have 7 to 9 placeholder, then we say its mid
+if it contains only one of them but have 7 to 9, then we say its mid
-if it contains only one of them but more than 9 place holder, then its strong
+if it contains only one of them but more than 9, then its strong
-if it contains both letter and number and 6 place holder, we still say its mid
+if it contains both letter and number and 6, we still say its mid
-if it contains both letter and number with 7 to 9 placeholder, we say its strong
+if it contains both letter and number with 7 to 9, we say its strong
 if it contains both letter and number more than 9, its very strong
 IV:
-if it was low security, we suggest first half part of the letters be repeated at the end of it
+If it was low security, we suggest first half part of the letters be repeated at the end of it
 V:
-there should also be a limit, we set it to 15 letters
+There should also be a limit, we set it to 15 letters